dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-1001.md

 Now that the functionality of Vuebnb is complete, the final step is to deploy it to production.
 We'll use two free services, Heroku and KeyCDN, to share Vuebnb with the world.

-Topics covered in this chapter:

-An introduction to the Heroku cloud platform service

-Deploying Vuebnb to Heroku as a free app

-How CDNs improve the performance of full-stack apps

-Integrating a free CDN with Laravel

-Building assets in production-mode for performance and security
+Topics covered in this chapter: 1) An introduction to the Heroku cloud platform service.
+2) Deploying Vuebnb to Heroku as a free app.
+3) How CDNs improve the performance of full-stack apps.
+4) Integrating a free CDN with Laravel.
+5) Building assets in production-mode for performance and security.

-Heroku
+## Heroku

 Heroku is a cloud platform service for web applications.
 It's immensely popular among developers due to the simplicity and affordability it offers for getting apps online.